 adam() function nor discussed in the monograph.
 Yes, one can use ADAM to do pooling, but it would make sense to introduce it as a part of the ADAM framework.

 Fourth, we have not discussed multiple frequency models in detail that they deserve.
 For example, we have not mentioned how to diagnose such models when the sample includes thousands of observations.
-The classical statistical approaches discussed in Section 14 typically fail in this situation, and other tools can be used in this context.
+The classical statistical approaches discussed in Section 14 typically fail in this situation, and other tools should be used in this context.

 Finally, while I tried to introduce examples of application of ADAM, case studies for several contexts would be helpful.
 This would show how ADAM can be used for decisions in inventory management (we have touched the topic in Subsection 18.4.4), scheduling, staff allocation etc.

 All of this will hopefully come in the next editions of this monograph.